tradle/tim/README.md

 ##### Staging

+Run `git describe --abbrev=0 --tags` and make sure that the tag has format `x.x.x.x-web`

+If it does not create tag manually.

 To deploy the latest build to staging (appdev.tradle.io), run `npm run deploy:dev`

 It will ask you several questions, to which you can say `y` (but only after reading them)